MathandDataScience/ML-Spark-Advance/README.md

  <em>Figure 8: Heatmap predicted Y test data, file 34.msq data points found in test set shown </em>
 </p>

 Development of a Shallow Neural Network (SNN)model, trained and validated with a 3 Cross fold validation got a RMSE value of 5.00%.
 This model used Ridge (L2) Regularization and two hidden layers.
 One layer used TANH at 120 nodes and other used ELU at 15 nodes.
-Other parameter can be found in the code appendix 2.
+Other parameter can be found in the code.
 On prediction of the test set the SNN model obtained a RMSE of 5.13%.
 A heatmap was generated from the predicted Y values.
 The data points that were used to create the heat map came from file “34.MSQ” because the data was reshaped from all the file and made into one large data set then split with a shuffle the test set did not contain all the values of one given file.
 Despite this a partial heat map can be generated.  see figure 9.

 <p align="center">
  <img  src="https://github.com/MathandDataScience/ML-Spark-Advance/blob/main/Pictures/Picture9.png">